 The Managed Switch offers management features that allow users to manage the Managed Switch from anywhere on the network through a standard browser such as Microsoft Internet Explorer.
-After you set up your IP address for the Managed Switch, you can access the Managed Switch's Web interface applications directly in your Web browser by entering the IP address of the Managed Switch.
+After you set up your IP address for the switch, you can access the Managed Switch's Web interface applications directly in your Web browser by entering the IP address of the Managed Switch.

-Figure 3-3: Web Management
+Figure 3-1-3 Web Management

 You can then use your Web browser to list and manage the Managed Switch configuration parameters from one central location, just as if you were directly connected to the Managed Switch's console port.
-Web Management requires either MicrosoftInternet Explorer 8.0 or later, Google Chrome, Safari or Mozilla Firefox latest version.
+Web Management requires Google Chrome, Safari or Mozilla Firefox latest version.